questdb/documentation/documentation/guides/microsoft-entraid-oidc.md

 The redirect URIs are also added to the _CORS_ (Cross-Origin Resource Sharing) policy of EntraID.
 CORS is a mechanism to allow a web page, such as the Web Console, to access resources from a different domain than the one that served the page.
-In this context this means that we let the Web Console to access Entra ID, while it is origin is the HTTP endpoint of QuestDB.
+In this context this means that we let the Web Console to access Entra ID, while its origin is the HTTP endpoint of QuestDB.

 <Screenshot